 Sublease rental income is recognized as a reduction to the related lease expense on a straight-line basis over the sublease term.
-For the three months ended March 31, 2024 and 2023, the Company recorded rent income related to a sublease of \$0.5 million and \$0.5 million, respectively.
+For the three months ended June 30, 2024 and 2023, the Company recorded rent income related to sublease of \$0.5 million and \$0.5 million, respectively.
+For the six months ended June 30, 2024 and 2023, the Company recorded rent income related to sublease of \$1.1 million and \$1.1 million, respectively.